 For the Love of a Dog by Patricia McConnell

-For those of us who deeply cherish our dogs but are sometimes baffled by their behavior, For the Love of a Dog will come as a revelation–a treasure trove of useful facts, informed speculation, and intriguing accounts of man’s best friend at his worst and at his very best.
-Readers will discover how fear, anger, and happiness underlie the lives of both people and dogs and, most important, how understanding emotion in both species can improve the relationship between them.
+For those of us who deeply cherish our dogs but are sometimes baffled by their behavior, For the Love of a Dog will come as a revelation–a treasure trove of useful facts, informed speculation, and intriguing accounts of man’s best friend at his worst and his very best.
+Readers will discover how fear, anger, and happiness underlie both people and dogs’ lives and, most importantly, how understanding emotion in both species can improve the relationship between them.
 Thus McConnell introduces us to the possibility of a richer, more rewarding relationship with our dogs.

-While we may never be absolutely certain what our dogs are feeling, with the help of this riveting book we can understand more than we ever thought possible.
+While we may never be certain what our dogs are feeling, we can understand more than we ever thought possible with the help of this riveting book.
 Those who consider their dogs part of the family will find For the Love of a Dog engaging, enlightening, and utterly engrossing.

 The Other End of the Leash By Patricia McConnell

-The Other End of the Leash shares a revolutionary, new perspective on our relationship with dogs, focusing on our behavior in comparison with that of dogs.
-An applied animal behaviorist and dog trainer with more than twenty years experience, Dr. Patricia McConnell looks at humans as just another interesting species, and muses about why we behave the way we do around our dogs, how dogs might interpret our behavior, and how to interact with our dogs in ways that bring out the best in our four-legged friends.
+The Other End of the Leash shares a revolutionary, new perspective on our relationship with dogs, focusing on our behavior compared to that of dogs.
+An applied animal behaviorist and dog trainer with more than twenty years of experience, Dr. Patricia McConnell looks at humans as just another interesting species and muses about why we behave the way we do around our dogs, how dogs might interpret our behavior, and how to interact with our dogs in ways that bring out the best in our four-legged friends.

 • How to use your voice so that your dog is more likely to do what you ask.